Three Orphan Kittens: Production

+Photography for the film started in August 31 and lasted until October 3 of 1935, and the film was finished and delivered on October 15 of the same year.

 The film was produced as an entry in Disney's Silly Symphonies series.
 At the time, the Symphonies were being used as a vehicle to test the techniques which would be used in Snow White and the Seven Dwarfs and to provide an informal on-the-job training program to prepare artists for the elaborate scenes that would be included in the studio's feature-length productions.
 As such, the films were intended to focus on the characters, which were intended to be cute, rather than a particularly developed narrative.
 There is also a tracking camera sequence in the cartoon where the kittens are running past and between a table, chairs and a piano on a wooden floor, all of it redrawn for every frame, to give it a three dimensional appearance.
+Ken Anderson animated the furniture and walls, while Bob Wickersham animated the kittens.
 It was directed by David Hand, who would later direct Snow White, and animated by Ken Anderson.
-Like all Silly Symphonies made after 1932, it was produced in three-strip Technicolor.
+Like all Silly Symphonies made after 1932 (excluding Bugs in Love), it was produced in three-strip Technicolor.
 The film was copyrighted on November 20, 1935, nearly a month after its release.

 Releases

 The film was originally released theatrically in the United States on October 26, 1935.
-In 1937, it was re-released as part of the Academy Award Review of Walt Disney Cartoons, along with four other Academy Award-winning Disney shorts.
+In the same year it also had a New York Opening that lasted from 21-27 of November at the Radio City Music Hall, accompanied by Crime & Punishment.
+Later in 1936, it was screened between 20-26 of February in Los Angeles at the Filmarte with the film The Informer.
+In 1937 and 1966, it was re-released as part of the Academy Award Review of Walt Disney Cartoons, along with four other Academy Award-winning Disney shorts.

 Home media

-In 1993, it appeared in a compilation videocassette of Award-winning Disney shorts entitled How the Best Was Won.
+In 1993, it appeared in a compilation of Award-winning Disney shorts entitled How the Best Was Won in VHS and Laserdisc.
 It has also been found on VHS tapes of Dumbo, along with Father Noah's Ark and The Practical Pig.

 The short was released on December 19, 2006, on Walt Disney Treasures: More Silly Symphonies, Volume Two.